Nightlife in ruins: Beirut blast pummels key industry | International

 A cosy Beirut bar, Tenno once hosted a dog's birthday party, vinyl record nights and stand-up comedians.

 Those days are gone.
-Its doors collapsed and glass shattered in the port blast this month that killed at least 180 people and turned one of Beirut's most popular pub streets into a disaster zone.
-"We plan to rebuild...We owe it to ourselves to not let things end this way," said Mohamed Soliman, 28, one of the owners of the bar which opened around two years ago.
+Its doors collapsed and glass shattered in the huge August port explosion that killed at least 180 people and turned one of Beirut's most popular pub streets into a disaster zone.
+"We plan to rebuild...We owe it to ourselves to not let things end this way," said Mohamed Soliman, 28, one of the owners of Tenno, which opened around two years ago.
 Money for repairs has poured in through online crowdfunding.

 Many others will not rebuild, however, because it no longer makes sense to invest in a country where years of work can vanish in seconds.
 "We've been saying we're all on the verge.
 I don't know how we made it this far.
 We're not going to last," said Maya Bekhazi of the union of nightclub, cafe and restaurant owners.